Announcements

 Closing

-Before we leave our topic behind for the week, with any spread you perform, please remind your querent that readings are not promises.
-They are an idea of what might happen in the coming months.
-The future can always be changed based on the decisions that you make and the external circumstances that change.
+Before we begin practicing with the materials I handed out at the beginning of class, there are a few things to note.
+First and foremost, with any spread you perform, please remind your querent (and yourself) that readings are not promises.
+They are an idea of what might be approaching.
+The future can always be changed based on the decisions that you make and the external circumstances that develop.
 Nothing is ever set in stone.
+This is part of what makes life so mysterious and exciting!

-As another note, you will notice that the example questions posed in this lesson are open-ended.
-That is, they ask questions that require more than a simple “yes” or “no.” To clarify why this is, often it is very difficult to get a “yes” or “no” answer out of the cards.
-There are methods to do it, of course, but in most cases, one does not read cards as positive or negative in this way.
-For this reason, especially when starting out, you will likely want to stick to questions that have many possible answers like “What will my experience be like if I decide to go to the Yule Ball?” rather than “Will I get a date to the Yule Ball?”
-Often, even if you ask the latter, you will get a much more complicated answer than a simple affirmative or negative.
+You will also notice that the example questions posed in this lesson are open-ended.
+That is, they ask questions that require more than a simple “yes” or “no.” To clarify why this is, understand that it is often very difficult to get a concrete answer out of the cards.
+There are methods to it, of course, but in most cases, one does not read cards as simply positive or negative in this way.
+For this reason, especially when starting out, you will likely want to stick to open-ended questions like “What will my experience be like if I decide to go to the Yule Ball?” rather than “Will I get a date to the Yule Ball?”
+Often, if you ask something like the latter, you will get a much more complicated answer than a simple affirmative or negative, which can be difficult to understand in the beginning.
+Take this time to nurture and strengthen your Inner Eye!

 Original lesson written by Professor Jessica Marrow